akashshri5795/video-compressor-desktop/README.md

 ### 🔧 Features
 - Compress videos to reduce file size
 - Works offline (no internet required)
-- Built-in FFmpeg (no setup needed)
+- No other setup needed
 - Simple and clean interface

 ### 🖥️ How to Use